peterjc/kana-chording-ke/new-stickney-in-macos.md

 vowel sounds).
 In this layout you type the corresponding large character from "あいうえおやゆよ" and then press `゛` (Qwerty letter `L`).
 This is done in KE with a variable to track which vowel is wanted and sending backspace and the shifted key.

-The rule for using the spacebar as a central sticky-shift key (where you can press it once and the next character is shifted, or hold it down like a traditional shift) has been created separately from the kana-remapping rules as this is something the user may wish to experiment with (e.g. using this as a shift in ordinary mode?).